 notebooks can be read by non-Mathematica

 , which allows viewing and printing, but does not allow computations of any kind to be performed.
-This product also supports computable document files (.cdf) and notebook player files (.nbp), which have been specially prepared by Wolfram Research to allow interaction with dynamic content from the output of Manipulate
+This product also supports notebook player files (.nbp), which have been specially prepared by Wolfram Research to allow interaction with dynamic content such as the output of Manipulate

 .
-For example, all the notebook content on The Wolfram Demonstrations Project
+For example, all of the notebook content on The Wolfram Demonstrations Project

 site is available as notebook player files.